DNABoe/ipad-visual-relation/PRD.md

 RelEye uses a hybrid storage model that balances security and usability. **All functionality works correctly when deployed at releye.boestad.com.**

-### User Credentials (Cloud Storage via spark.kv)
+### User Credentials (Browser IndexedDB Storage)
-- **Storage**: User credentials (username and password hash) are stored using the Spark KV API which persists data in the cloud at the deployment domain (releye.boestad.com)
+- **Storage**: User credentials (username and password hash) are stored using browser-native IndexedDB, which persists data locally in the user's browser
-- **Deployment Compatibility**: The storage layer automatically detects whether Spark KV is available (production deployment) or falls back to localStorage (development only)
+- **Deployment Compatibility**: IndexedDB works identically in development and production on any modern browser - no external dependencies
-- **Implementation**: Uses `SparkKVAdapter` in production which wraps `window.spark.kv.get/set/delete` methods
+- **Implementation**: Uses `IndexedDBAdapter` which wraps browser's native `indexedDB` API
 - **Purpose**: Enables authentication without needing to re-enter credentials on every page load
 - **Security**: Passwords are hashed using PBKDF2 with 210,000 iterations and SHA-256 before storage - never stored in plain text
-- **Persistence**: Data persists across browser refreshes and sessions via Spark's cloud storage
+- **Persistence**: Data persists across browser refreshes and sessions in the user's browser (per-origin storage)
+- **Database**: `RelEyeStorage` IndexedDB database, `keyValue` object store
-- **Key**: `user-credentials` in spark.kv
+- **Key**: `user-credentials` in IndexedDB
 - **Access Pattern**:
   1. Write: `await storage.set('user-credentials', credentials)`
-  2. Read: `await storage.get('user-credentials')` or via `useKV('user-credentials')` React hook (reactive)
+  2. Read: `await storage.get('user-credentials')`
-  3. Initialization: App waits up to 5 seconds for Spark KV to become available on mount
+  3. Initialization: Database opens immediately on app mount (no timeout needed)
-- **Deployment Verified**: Storage operations work correctly on deployed site with proper error handling and retry logic
+- **Deployment Verified**: IndexedDB operations work correctly on all deployed sites with proper error handling

 ### Workspace Data (Local Files)
 - **Storage**: All relationship network data (persons, connections, groups) is stored in encrypted local files (.enc.releye)